Project and Drupal CMS Q&A

 We will not be using autosave on the site.
 Autosave can save changes you didn’t mean to keep, create version clutter, and cause conflicts when multiple people edit the same content.
 Manual saving gives you more control and helps prevent mistakes.

 Legacy components were created to accommodate older content and functionality carried over from the previous version of our site.
-These components exist to ensure continuity and minimize disruption during the transition.
+They exist to minimize disruption during the transition.

-However, they are not intended as long-term solutions.
+However, they are not intended as long-term solutions and are not editable.
 Over time, you should replace them with our updated components that better align with the new system’s design, accessibility and performance standards.

 Yes!
 In the main menu or group menus, add a top level/parent item that has a url of <nolink>.

 When linking to another page within the website, always use the autofill link selector instead of manually pasting the URL.
-This ensures your link remains accurate even if the destination page’s URL changes.
-Using the autofill tool helps keep your content reliable and up to date by automatically updating links, reducing the need for manual maintenance, preventing broken links and maintaining consistent formatting across pages.
+This ensures your link stays accurate even if the destination page’s URL changes, preventing broken or outdated links.

 Files migrated from Typo3 are found at /sites/default/files/fileadmin/<filemonthfolder>/<filename>